Zakariya5567/flutter-jhg-rhythm-master/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+The TapTempoProvider class handles tap tempo functionality, calculating BPM, and determining music tempo names based on the calculated BPM.

+The SpeedProvider class manages the functionality of a speed trainer, including BPM, intervals, and audio playback.

+The MetroProvider class is responsible for managing the metronome functionality, controlling BPM, animation, and sound playback.